Fidev-io/framy_doc/docs/annotations.md

 [main.dart](_snippets/annotations/framy_theme_demo.dart.md ':include')

-!> Method annotated with FramyTheme must be public (available to use form outside the file)!
+!> Method annotated with FramyTheme must be public (available to use from outside the file)!

 #### Using with custom theme class